helm/helm-www/content/en/docs/chart_template_guide/notes_files.md

 ---

 In this section we are going to look at Helm's tool for providing instructions to your chart users.
-At the end of a `chart install` or `chart upgrade`, Helm can print out a block of helpful information for users.
+At the end of a `helm install` or `helm upgrade`, Helm can print out a block of helpful information for users.
 This information is highly customizable using templates.